jariperttunen/lukeghg/INSTALL_AND_USAGE.md

 The final step is to import the PartyProfile result file from CRFReporter.

-For EU529 there is similar `run-eu529-ghg-master.sh` script.
-Note EU529
+For EU529 there is similar `run-eu529-ghg-master.sh` script  in [lukeghg/lukeghg/bin](lukeghg/lukeghg/bin)
-concerns KPLULUCF files only (LULUCF files are not missing by accident).
+directory.
+Note EU529 concerns KPLULUCF files only (LULUCF files are not missing by accident).

 #### GHG inventory files
 The files are text (csv) files with white space as separator.
 Each line